Air pollution in cities

 The main driver of the climate emergency – the burning of fossil fuels – is also the major contributor to air pollution.
 Climate policies that control air pollution emissions could reduce global warming by 0.5˚C and save the lives of 2.4 million people each year.

 Studies show that lower-income and minority groups often experience higher levels of air pollution as they tend to live and work close to industrial facilities and traffic-congested areas.
-The resulting health issues and reduced life expectancy exacerbate existing societal inequalities, perpetuating a cycle of disadvantage and unjust environmental risks.
+In our efforts to clean the air, we can improve quality of life and support communities to thrive.

 Air pollution is bad for business.